AKUINO/LoRanne/README.md

 Every minutes or 5 (or any delay set in configuration), the node will transmit the raw data (no scaling) read for the different sensors.
 The allocation table will be transmitted every hour (or delay set in configuration) or on request by the central node (after detection of a checksum mismatch with the allocation table).

-Ideally, the receiving side in Linux could simulate an OWFS access device to a local 1-Wire bus: our software would see radio data like a standard OWFS locally wired device.
-To be investigated !
+In theory, the receiving side in Linux could simulate an OWFS 1-Wire bus access layer (owserver): application software would see radio data like a standard OWFS locally wired device.
+In practice, we believe that data will have to be processed by the sensor node to transmit only specific data values like "temperature" and not all registers of the device.
+A different abstraction is needed and the design of the allocation table will have to take this into account: discussion below...

 ## Messages
 * Encryption: http://www.airspayce.com/mikem/arduino/RadioHead/classRHEncryptedDriver.html#details